tlock/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 1. as \( (x\cdot e)^x\) if we assume single character variable names, and
 2. as \( xe^x\) if we just "Insert `*`s for implied multiplication".
 The absence of the dot here is key.

+There are also additional options to insert multiplication signs for spaces.

+* Insert stars for spaces only
+* Insert stars for implied multiplication and for spaces
+* Insert stars assuming single-character variable names and for spaces

+If a space is taken for multuplication what should we do with \(sin\ x\)?
+Currently this is transformed to \(\sin \times x\) and then rejected as invalid as you can't multiply the function name by its argument.
+Use these latter options with caution: in the long run students are likely to need to use a strict syntax with machines, and letting them use spaces now might be a diservice.

 ### Syntax Hint {#Syntax_Hint}